 Responsible for recommending improvements to the Code of Conduct procedures and processes, including stakeholder involvement.
 This branch is also responsible for suggesting ways in which partner/neighboring organizations (including training centers and affiliates) can have organizational oversight through our newly adopted processes.
 Co-chairs: Cheryl Fields and Briley O’Connor

 Introducing Our Survivor Task Force

-As part of our efforts to implement a sustainable positive culture change, we are eager to announce our entirely survivor-led task force, will serve as an intermediate advisory team to the National Federation of the Blind leaders, members, and third-party partners until a long-term solution is identified.
+As part of our efforts to implement a sustainable positive culture change, our entirely survivor-led task force, will serve as an intermediate advisory team to the National Federation of the Blind leaders, members, and third-party partners until a long-term solution is identified.
 In representing the voice of survivors, these task-force members will focus on addressing and preventing abuse and sexual misconduct within the Federation.
 Objectives include:

 - Collect feedback and information from survivors and allies;